Willingdon Sports Club: Facilities

 In the 21st century, there was controversy and infighting over the destruction of the badminton courts and the club election process.
 After the original bar was burned in a fire, the former bakery was turned into the "Pub" that functions as a mini-nightclub on weekends and "Bar Nite" once a month.
 The former bar is a formal, outside-catered restaurant called the "Golf View Bar" right next to the library on the upper level.

-Amenities

-The club has an 18-hole golf course (the only private one within the city, the other being the military-only club and another in the suburbs), six tennis courts, squash and badminton courts, a health club and a swimming pool.
-Non-sports amenities include a formal dining room, a semiformal dining room, a bar, a garden café (where children under 21 are allowed), a swimming pool café, a bakery, a plant nursery a members' provision and separate beer and wine shop are available to members at rates cheaper than outside stores as the club is not-for-profit and a mini-grocery store.
-There is also a pavilion and a patio, as well as facilities to cater for the hosting of members' parties.

-Events

-A banquet was held at the WSC in 1954 to celebrate the first Filmfare awards ceremony.
-The event was attended by actor Gregory Peck.
-One of the award winners, Bimal Roy was not allowed entry into the club for the party as he was dressed in a dhoti.
+Membership